Probing small neutron skin variations in isotope pairs by hyperon-antihyperon production in antiproton--nucleus interactions: Introduction

-Finally, we explore in \autoref{sec_03} this ratio with the Gie\ss en Boltzmann--Uehling--Uhlenbeck (GiBUU) transport model for different isotopes.
+In \autoref{sec_02} we present a schematic scenario to describe the full impact parameter range.
+In \autoref{sec_03}, we compare these calculations with predictions of the Gie\ss en Boltzmann--Uehling--Uhlenbeck (GiBUU) transport model \cite{Buss20121} for various isotope pairs.
 Using the neutron distributions which describe the initial state in these GiBUU simulations, we find a remarkable correlation between double ratio predicted by the simple picture of \autoref{sec_02} and the double ratio predicted by the complete GiBUU simulations.
-As a consequence, the simple scenario presented in \autoref{sec_02} enables us to explore the sensitivity of the double ratio to variations of the neutron distributions.
+As a consequence, the simple scenario presented in \autoref{sec_02} enables us to explore in \autoref{sec:sensitivity} the sensitivity of the double ratio to variations of the neutron distributions.
 As a possible application at the \Panda experiment, we perform a systematic study for the case of $^{40}$Ca and $^{48}$Ca.